Nicholas Breakspear School: Recent history

-After a 2008 renovation of the science classrooms, Chris Reeves made a nativity scene composed of sculptures made from the discarded 1960's desks.
+After a 2008 renovation of the science classrooms, Chris Reeves made a nativity scene composed of sculptures made from the discarded 1960s desks.

 In September 2013 the school celebrated its golden anniversary with a service offered by the Catholic Archbishop of Westminster at SS Alban and Stephen Church in the presence of the mayor of St Albans.
 The mass was followed by a tree-planting ceremony on the school grounds.

-It was recently categorized in 2016 as a 'Good' school but still remains a school with below average teachers.
+It was categorized in 2016 as a 'Good' school but remained a school with below average teachers.

 On 13 January 2016, Prince William ate lunch with Breakspear students at John Henry Newman School as he waited for paramedics.
 The East Anglian Air Ambulance, of which the Duke of Cambridge is part of, frequently uses the Newman School fields.

 The student leaders' take part in a trip to Hoima and Kasambya in Uganda supporting a charity; Kiddies Support Scheme (KiSS) helping families become self-sufficient.
 To date this team has led a school community to raise over £50000 for this charity.

+As of a November 2023 Inspection the school was rated 'Outstanding'.